Qpid: Plot

-Captain Picard is working late on a speech that he will present to visiting archaeologists when Counselor Troi tells him that the council members have arrived and been assigned quarters.
+Captain Picard is writing a speech that he plans to present to archaeologists visiting the USS Enterprise.
+Counselor Troi tells him that the council members have arrived and been assigned quarters.
 Picard returns to his quarters and finds Vash waiting for him, and the two kiss.
-The next morning, the two are sharing breakfast when Doctor Crusher arrives and offers to give Vash a tour.
-Vash expresses surprise and slight anger at the fact the Captain hasn't told his friends about her and confronts him about this at a reception for the delegates.
-After the reception, Q returns to repay Captain Picard for saving him in "Deja Q".
-Picard requests nothing, so Q decides to save Picard by testing Picard's love for Vash.
+The next morning, Picard and Vash are sharing breakfast when Doctor Crusher arrives and offers to give Vash a tour of the starship.
+Vash expresses surprise and offense that the Captain has not mentioned his encounter with her to his friends, and confronts him at a reception for the delegates.
+Picard maintains that his professional responsibilities restrict him from discussing his personal life with the crew; Vash remains offended.
+After the reception, Q returns to repay Captain Picard for saving him in "Deja Q" but Picard rejects his offers.
+On observing Picard's strained relationship with Vash, Q decides to assist him by proving his love for her.

-While Picard is addressing the delegates, Q transports the bridge crew to medieval England, where Captain Picard is Robin Hood and the bridge crew are the Merry Men.
-English soldiers attack the group and the group retreats to the forest.
+While Picard is addressing the delegates, Q transports the bridge crew to medieval England.
+Picard is transformed into Robin Hood and the bridge crew are transformed into the Merry Men.
+Soldiers attack the group, and the group retreats into Sherwood Forest.

-Q assumes the role of the Sheriff of Nottingham and has imprisoned Vash, now Maid Marian.
-Picard must rescue Vash as she is sentenced to die for treason.
-Vash manipulates Sir Guy of Gisbourne into sparing her life by professing love and promising marriage.
-Picard realizes that if he does nothing, Vash will die.
-He orders his officers to remain in the woods, then disguises himself and infiltrates the castle as a peasant worker.
+Q assumes the role of the Sheriff of Nottingham and reveals to Picard that he has transformed Vash into Maid Marian and imprisoned her in Nottingham Castle.
+Picard must rescue Vash as she is sentenced to die for treason, though Vash manipulates Sir Guy of Gisbourne into sparing her life by professing love and promising marriage.
+Picard orders his officers to remain in the woods, then disguises himself as a peasant worker and infiltrates the castle.

-Picard climbs up to the tower and through the window.
-The two bicker over the merits of Picard's rescue plan, and Vash refuses to go.
-Picard begins to carry her away when a group enters.
-Picard is taken away by the guards, and Vash tries to send a message to Commander Riker, which is stopped by Q, who reveals himself to Vash and has her taken away.
+Picard re-unites with Vash by climbing through a window, and the two bicker over the merits of Picard's rescue plan.
+With Vash refusing to leave, Picard tries to carry her away.
+A group of guards enter and seize Picard.
+Vash tries to send a hand-written message to Commander Riker, but it is intercepted by Q, who reveals his true nature to Vash and has her taken away to be executed.

-At the chopping block, Picard's officers reveal themselves disguised as monks and create a diversion.
-Picard and his staff prove themselves formidable fighters and win.
-Picard frees Vash, who leaves with Q to explore the galaxy.
-Q guarantees Vash's safety; with that, Picard considers Q's debt paid in full.
+As Picard and Vash approach the executioner's block, Picard's officers reveal themselves disguised as monks and create a diversion.
+Picard and his staff prove themselves formidable fighters and win, and Picard kills Gisbourne in a sword fight.
+Q returns the crew and Vash to the Enterprise, where Vash reveals that she is leaving with Q to explore the galaxy.
+Q guarantees Vash will be safe with him; Picard considers Q's debt paid in full.
+Picard and Vash share a final kiss before she departs with Q.